deluminators/Realate/README.md

  - Dynamic Pricing model for predicting real time price predictions based on demand and availability.
  - Implementing bridge with nearby sources for particular usages of tools.
  - Implementing better Road Segmentation models for better optimal usage functionality.
  - Implementing real-time deployment with added security.
+ - Usage of A-Star or better algorithms in finding the best optimal path between the source and reserves.

 ### Demos
 - [Demo 1](https://github.com/deluminators/Realate/blob/main/land_utils/demo1.ipynb)